 Career Outlook and Salary Info

 Graduates are prepared to work in long and short-term care facilities, hospitals and public health offices.
-According to the U.S. Bureau of Labor Statistics (BLS), job growth for dietetic technicians was expected to grow faster than average, at 13%, between 2014 and 2024.
-The median annual salary was $26,040 in May 2015, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), job growth for dietetic technicians was expected to grow as fast as average, at 6%, between 2018 and 2028.
+The median annual salary was $27,140 in May 2018, according to the BLS.

 The American National Standards Institute accredits food handling certification programs.
 States often require such certification in order to work in food service facilities.
 Common credentials include the Certified Professional Food Manager offered through Prometric and the Food Safety Manager Certification Examination administered by the National Registry of Food Safety Professionals.
 Some associate's degree programs incorporate certification training within the program's curriculum.